 11. What is that black "gunk" on the controller's connections?
 Is this melting?

 1. This unit is designed to control up to two electric fans with a combined maximum draw of 25 continuous amps.
-Is fans exceed 25 amps combined, we recommend installing one controller per electric fan.
+If fans exceed 25 amps combined, we recommend installing one controller per electric fan.

 2. Yes, the customer could splice the second sensor into the first one to power both fans.
 This circuit is a low voltage circuit, so it should be okay.

 3. The NPT option is 1/8" NPT sensor that is designed to be screwed into a Mishimoto In-Line Water Temperature Sensor Adapter or a welded bung on the radiator.
-The probe is designed to be pushed in the radiator fins.
+The probe is designed to be pushed into the radiator fins.
 From our testing, the response time and temperature accuracy of the two options are identical.